magento/merchdocs/src/marketing/wishlist-configuration.md

 title: Wish List Configuration
 ---

-The configuration enables wish lists, and determines the email template and sender of email messages that are used when a wish list is shared.
+The configuration enables wish lists and determines the email template and sender of email messages that are used when a wish list is shared.

 ## Configure the Wish List